fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 Filter
 ^^^^^^

 A filter allows for the ability to drill down into a surveys responses and extract specific information.
 For instance, if you'd only like to see the results of individuals who anwered "Yes" to a particular question, you can do so.
-Within each filter, you can implement multiple paramters, so you can create a filter based on several choices.
+Within each filter, you can implement multiple parameters, so you can create a filter based on several choices.

 .. figure:: ../../resources/analyze/filter.png
 	:scale: 70%